MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 (e.g., domain names, binary data, or numeric values).
 The initial SvcParamKeys and formats are defined in {{keys}}.

+Storing a key-value map within a single RR, rather than placing each key-value pair in a separate RR, provides the following advantages:

+* It enables a familiar key=value zone file syntax that matches zone authors' experience with command-line arguments and other typical key-value mappings.
+* It avoids requiring zone file authors to manage inter-pair binding IDs.
+* It makes each record independently meaningful, consistent with the usual convention for DNS records (c.f.
+SRV, MX, AAAA, etc.).
+* It saves at least 11 bytes of overhead per parameter by avoiding repetition of the name, type, class, TTL, and inter-pair binding ID.
+* It provides a wire format whose structural nesting matches the logical scope of each key=value pair, and avoids requiring cross-RR reconstruction of bindings by the client.

 ## Zone file presentation format {#presentation}

 The presentation format of the record is: